Graph Neural Networks for Multimodal Single-Cell Data Integration: Experiment

-Furthermore, we further improved our original models after the competition, including: a learning-rate decay training strategy, and more hidden units along with stronger regularization of dropout and weight decay.
+Furthermore, we even improved our models after the competition, with modifications including: a learning-rate decay training strategy, more hidden units along with stronger regularization of dropout and weight decay.
 Eventually, we've effectively strengthened our graph neural network model hence significantly improved our results, especially in the toughest subtask GEX-to-ADT, where the output for each cell is a 134-dimensional dense vector.
-We now achieved an RMSE loss of $0.3809$ which is lower than previous best score of $0.3854$ in the competition.
-Overall, the results prove the effectiveness of our GNN framework, and in some specific cases, \method{} has tremendous advantage in view of performance.
+We now achieved an RMSE loss of $0.3809$ which is lower than the previous best score of $0.3854$ in the competition.
+Overall, the results prove the effectiveness of our GNN framework, and in some specific cases, \method{} has tremendous advantage in view of performance. -1em